denialtek/XToys-Guide/docs/script-creation/expressions.md

 ## Define Additional Functions

-Additional functions can be defined by clicking the Custom Javascript button in the top toolbar.
+Additional functions can be defined by clicking the Custom JavaScript button in the top toolbar.
 Any functions defined in JavaScript that return a number or string can be called within the expression.